SolveniteOP/Echo-Scan/README.md

 4. Follow the prompts to enter the target host and port range.

+Note: Echo Scan might take some time to finish executing so please be patient.

 ## Features

 - Scan a target host for open ports.